Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Results

 \subsection{MCTS-designed annealing schedules}

+We explain the MCTS-based automated design of annealing schedules for 3-SAT examples.
+MCTS is extremely efficient at solving high-dimensional optimization problems, the details of which can be seen in the method section.
+Usually, a proper choice of the search space may significantly simplify the process.
+We elaborate on three different domains in which one may formulate the search problem as presented in the method section.
+In this work we mainly focus on the design of $s(t)$ in the frequency domain as detailed in Eq.~\ref{eq:st}.

-Next, we explain the MCTS-based automated design of annealing schedules for 3-SAT examples.
-Following Eqs:\ref{eq:aqc-min}-\ref{eq:st}, the goal is to pick a sequence of \(\{x_1,x_2,x_3....x_M\}\) to minimize the energy with respect to $H_{final}$ at the end of an annealing path.
-As specified in Eq:~\ref{eq:st}, each $x_i$ corresponds to the amplitude of a frequency component when $s(t)$ is decomposed into a Fourier sine series in the $[0,T]$ domain.
+Following Eq.~\ref{eq:st}, the goal is to pick a sequence of \(\{x_1,x_2,x_3....x_M\}\) to minimize the energy with respect to $H_{final}$ at the end of an annealing path.
+As specified in Eq.~\ref{eq:st}, each $x_i$ corresponds to the amplitude of a frequency component when $s(t)$ is decomposed into a Fourier sine series in the $[0,T]$ domain.
 Since MCTS is a search algorithm, we consider $x_i$ to assume only discretized values of \([-l_i,-l_i+\Delta_i,...,l_i-\Delta_i,l_i]\) where $l_i$ and $\Delta_i$ are some user-defined boundary value and discretization step, respectively.
 There is a total of \(\prod_{i=1}^M (2l_i/\Delta_i +1 )\) options of $\{x_1,x_2,x_3,\cdots x_M\}$ for the MCTS algorithms to explore.
 For simplicity, we set $l_i =l$ and $\Delta_i = \Delta$ in this study.
-In particular, we should compare path designed by our MCTS algorithm with the stochastic descend (SD)\cite{Bukov2018}, a greedy method targeting local minima in the energy landscape.
-The modified MCTS algoirthm is presented in the Method section, while SD algorithm is briefly explained in Appendix A.
+In particular, we should compare path designed by our MCTS algorithm with the stochastic descent (SD) \cite{Bukov2018}, a greedy method targeting local minima in the energy landscape.
+The modified MCTS algorithm is presented in the Method section, while SD algorithm is briefly explained in Supplementary Information.